AGCalixto/Loan_Prediction_Models/README.md

 - Returns the output of user inputs.
 - Divides into different functions to achieve high modularity and improve code corrections or update.
 - Manages URL endpoints and binds user input to prediction logic, separating web routes from core Flask logic for modularity.

+## test_app.py

+- Imports pytest for testing automatization.
+- Creates a fake pytest client, which is going to test the functions related to the UI code.
+- Tests the home page by verifying that the status code is 200.
+- Tests the prediction endpoint by simulating a form submission and verifying that a valid prediction response is returned.

 ## loan_model.pkl